wallarm/gotestwaf/README.md

       --blockRegex string       Regex to detect a blocking page with the same HTTP response status code as a not blocked request
-      --blockStatusCode int     HTTP status code that WAF uses while blocking requests (default 403) --configPath string       Path to the config file (default "config.yaml") --followCookies           If true, use cookies sent by the server.
+      --blockStatusCode int     HTTP status code that WAF uses while blocking requests (default 403) --configPath string       Path to the config file (default "config.yaml") --email string            E-mail to which the report will be sent --followCookies           If true, use cookies sent by the server.
 May work only with --maxIdleConns=1 --grpcPort uint16         gRPC port to check
       --idleConnTimeout int     The maximum amount of time a keep-alive connection will live (default 2)